 Established by: Faculty director of studies, Faculty of arts, 2021-10-12

-The course provides in-depth knowledge of philosophy and is intended to be read during the first semester of the second year of second cycle studies in philosophy.
-It consists of four advanced sub-courses of 7.5 credits each.
+The course provides in-depth knowledge of philosophy and is intended to be read during the second semester of second cycle studies in philosophy.
+It consists of two advanced sub-courses of 7.5 credits each.
 The topics of the sub-courses can vary from semester to semester.
 In exceptional cases, a sub-course may consist of an individual literature course.
 The teaching language is English.
-The course is indented as a part of a two-year master's degree in philosophy.
+The course can be included in a one-year master's degree in philosophy as well as in a two-year master's degree in philosophy.
+Together with the course Magister thesis in philosophy, 15 credits, it amounts to one semester of full-time studies.
 For students studying the course on campus, internet-based sub-courses can be included.

 Expected learning outcomes